DanchukIvan/byteflow/docs/about/tutorial/step_2.md

 **The Limit Type** is nothing more than the key by which one or another Limit class is registered.
 These are special triggers that determine the moment of uploading data to the backend according to some criterion, for example, the number of elements in the data collector buffer, memory occupied by the data.
 Again, a factory is triggered under the hood, which, having detected the required implementation using the key, returns an object.

-??? note "About polymorphism in Yass"
+??? note "About polymorphism in Byteflows"
-    At the moment, users cannot register their own limit types and storage engines; this is an internal Yass implementation detail and will most likely not be available in public in the future.
-If your practice has some special use case and the current capabilities of Yass are not enough, you can open an issue for its creation.
+    At the moment, users cannot register their own limit types and storage engines; this is an internal Byteflows implementation detail and will most likely not be available in public in the future.
+If your practice has some special use case and the current capabilities of Byteflows are not enough, you can open an issue for its creation.

 ## **Creating context objects**